Shingles vaccine and COVID-19 vaccine

 See Using COVID-19 vaccines in patients with anticoagulation and bleeding disorders for use in individuals receiving anticoagulant therapy.

-See Using COVID-19 vaccines in patients taking immunosuppressive medicines for use of COVID-19 vaccines in people receiving immunosuppressant therapy.
+See for use of COVID-19 vaccines in people receiving immunosuppressant therapy.

 The manufacturer’s information for all COVID-19 vaccines state they should not be mixed in the same syringe as other products.